Google Doodle pays tribute to Mohammed Rafi, on his 93rd birth anniversary

 This still shows Dharmendra and Waheeda as part of the sketch.
 It is also likely that the still could be from another of Rafi’s songs, ‘Aaj Mausam Bada Beimaan Hai’ from Loafer (1973) with Dharmendra and Mumtaz.
 The uncertainty is because of the similar poses used while shooting romantic songs in Bollywood in the 1970s and 1980s.

 Rafi's body of work, dominated by Bollywood, consisted of a diverse range of music — from qawwalis to bhajan and from patriotic songs to melancholic melodies.
 He had received a National Award for his rendition of the evergreen song 'Kya Hua Tera Wada' from Nasir Hussain's 1977 musical Hum Kisise Kum Naheen.
-Besides this honour, he has also won six Filmfare Awards and has been honoured with a Padma Shri by the Indian government.
+Besides this honour, he has also won six Filmfare Awards.

 Rafi started humming songs while working at a barber's shop run by his relative to training under Ustad Abdul Wahid Khan.
 Rafi has about “five thousand songs to his credit” across a number of music genres from romance to classical music, rock and roll to ballads in languages ranging from Hindi to Arabic, English, Persian, Creole, Sinhalese, and Dutch.